HAYRI DORTDIVANLIOGLU

 ACADEMIC POSITIONS

-2024- Postdoctoral Fellow in Society of Fellows at Dartmouth College Affiliated with the Department of Studio Art
+2024-Present Postdoctoral Fellow in Society of Fellows, Lecturer in the Department of Studio Art at Dartmouth College

 2017-2024 Graduate Instructor, School of Architecture, Georgia Institute of Technology